anaclumos/extracranial/posts/2022-09-14-brane/en.md

 A Mini App is all about a consistent experience.
 It's akin to universal components like Refresh, Favorite, or Close buttons not changing in browsers when you navigate different websites.
-For more information on consistent experiences, please refer to Google's [Mini-App User Experiences](https://web.dev/mini-app-about/#the-user-experience) document.
+For more information on consistent experiences, please refer to Google's [Mini App User Experiences](https://web.dev/mini-app-about/#the-user-experience) document.
 Of course, this consistency will require us to inject standard components.

 ## ⚡️ 5.
 For Snappy Experiences